-Notes to the Financial Statements For the years ended July 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Condensed Financial Statements For the years ended July 31, 2024 and 2023 (Expressed in Canadian Dollars)

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+3. SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION (Continued)

-(k) Foreign exchange
+(j) Foreign Exchange

 The Company's functional and reporting currency is the Canadian dollar.
 Transactions denominated in other currencies are translated into their Canadian dollar equivalents at exchange rates prevailing at the transaction date.
 Carrying values of monetary assets and liabilities denominated in foreign currencies are adjusted at the date of the statement of financial position to reflect exchange rates prevailing at that date.
 Non-monetary assets and liabilities are translated at historical exchange rates.
 Gains and losses on translation are included in profit or loss for the year.